Grounded Team

 Justin Vahala • Therapist

-Justin Vahala (he/him/él), is a licensed psychotherapist (LMFT-LP) originally from Texas.
-He received his Masters in Counseling Psychology from California Institute of Integral Studies.
-He is trained in psychodynamic, relational, and transpersonal approaches to therapy as well as hypnotherapy and sex therapy.
-Justin is a trained Accelerated Resolution Therapist (ART) helping survivors of trauma work through difficult memories and emotions.
-He also specializes in work with artists and performers.
-As a therapist, Justin is warm, direct, and creative in his approach.
-He works with individuals, couples, and families to process anxiety, depression, trauma, life transitions, and questions of purpose.
-Justin practices a liberation based psychology from a multicultural perspective and is bilingual in English and Spanish and proficient in French and Portuguese.
+Justin is trained in psychodynamic, relational, and transpersonal approaches to therapy, as well as hypnotherapy and sex therapy.
+He is also a trained Accelerated Resolution Therapist (ART), helping survivors of trauma work through difficult memories and emotions.
+His work is grounded in liberation-based psychology and a multicultural perspective.
+He is bilingual in English and Spanish and proficient in French and Portuguese.

-Justin is also a certified Reiki Master, yoga teacher (RYT 200 hour), performing artist, and tarologist and can bring his experience in these fields to clients seeking more transpersonal and holistic approaches to their healing journey.
+In addition to his clinical training, Justin is a certified Reiki Master, a yoga teacher, performing artist, and tarologist.
+He can integrate these practices for clients seeking more holistic or transpersonal approaches to healing.

 Lara Ngu • Therapist

-Lara (she/her/hers) is an MHC-LP who works with a variety of concerns and specializes in fertility, perinatal, and early parenthood issues, as well as toxic and abusive relationships, including narcissistic abuse.
-She believes in the power of building meaningful connections, whether with oneself or others, and uses both her life experience and Master’s level training from Northwestern University to support people in finding healing, contentment, and purpose.
+Lara (she/her/hers) is an MHC-LP and a graduate of Northwestern University’s Master’s in Counseling program, working with a wide range of concerns and specializing in fertility, perinatal, and early parenthood issues, as well as toxic and abusive relationships, including narcissistic abuse.
+She believes deeply in the power of building meaningful connections–both with oneself and with others–and draws on her lived experience and clinical training to support clients in finding healing, contentment, and purpose.

 Supervisors